Anne Louise Hodgson

 Your therapy is about you and no one knows you better than you know yourself.
 I will not advise what you should do but help enable you to make those choices and decisions.
-Your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into therapy and to help you gain a deeper knowledge of yourself and what’s happening for you.
+Your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into therapy and help you gain a deeper knowledge of yourself, to make different choices going forward.